pacphi/cloudfoundry-with-vault-demo/README.md

 Forwarding https://3db1eef2.ngrok.io -> localhost:8200
 ```

-6. Verify on the web interface at `http://localhost:4040`
+6. Open a browser and verify ngrok's web interface is available at `http://localhost:4040`

 7. Set the following environment variables